AnthonyAndroulakis/BiologicalMotion/README.md

 > compiled/coded by Anthony Androulakis and Ryan Joseph

 ## Requirements:
-On a Linux system, run the following command to check/install the below dependencies (installs everything automatically except python3, pip3, and pytorch):
+On a Linux system, run the following command to check/install the below dependencies (installs everything automatically except CUDA, python3, pip3, and pytorch):
 `python3 checkdependencies.py`
 1. Environment
    - Linux system